 Our clients include both companies expanding to the USA and companies that are already established in the USA and that face new challenges as they grow.

-Sample Sherpas include: lead generation firms, marketing agencies, HR /payroll providers, M&A advisors, specialized lawyers, insurance brokers, CPA firms, head hunters, PR agencies, online payment solutions, etc.
+Here are some examples of our Sherpa Matching capabilities.
+Sample Sherpas include lead generation firms, marketing agencies, HR /payroll providers, M&A advisors, specialized lawyers, insurance brokers, CPA firms, head hunters, PR agencies, online payment solutions, etc.

 Exception: please note that we do not assist companies in finding sales reps or sales agents.